 Once admitted as a graduate student, you have one year to enroll in your first class; otherwise, a new application will be required to ensure that all of your information is up to date.
 We will keep the documents submitted with your application for one year if you do not enroll.
 If you need to delay enrolling for an additional period of time, we will keep the documents on file for you.
-All you need to do is make a written request to the Office of Graduate Programs asking that we keep the documents.
+All you need to do is make a written request to the Office of Graduate Programs requesting that your date of enrollment be moved to a new semester.
+That will ensure your documents are kept on file.